freebsd/freebsd-src/CONTRIBUTING.md

 ### Quality Expectations

 Low quality submimssions will be rejected.
-This includes submissions generated by AI tools that lack sufficient validation, testing, or understanding by the submitter.

 A pull request may be closed if there are too many obvious mistakes, or when a time-consuming rework is needed.

 Automated accounts or chatbots must not submit pull requests or use pull request interactions to train AI or LLM systems.